Religion in early Virginia: Baptists

 Helped by the First Great Awakening and numerous itinerant self-proclaimed missionaries, by the 1760s Baptists were drawing Virginians, especially poor white farmers, into a new, much more democratic religion.
 Slaves were welcome at the services and many became Baptists at this time.

 Baptist services were highly emotional; the only ritual was baptism, which was applied by immersion (not sprinkling like the Anglicans) only to adults.
 Opposed to the low moral standards prevalent in the colony, the Baptists strictly enforced their own high standards of personal morality, with special concern for sexual misconduct, heavy drinking, frivolous spending, missing services, cursing, and revelry.
 Church trials were held frequently and members who did not submit to disciple were expelled.

+Some notable early Baptist ministers in Virginia include John Leland and Elijah Baker.

 Historians have debated the implications of the religious rivalries for the American Revolution.
 The Baptist farmers did introduce a new egalitarian ethic that largely displaced the semi-aristocratic ethic of the Anglican planters.
 However, both groups supported the Revolution.
 There was a sharp contrast between the austerity of the plain-living Baptists and the opulence of the Anglican planters, who controlled local government.
 Baptist church discipline, mistaken by the gentry for radicalism, served to ameliorate disorder.
 As population became more dense, the county court and the Anglican Church were able to increase their authority.
 The Baptists protested vigorously; the resulting social disorder resulted chiefly from the ruling gentry's disregard of public need.
 The vitality of the religious opposition made the conflict between 'evangelical' and 'gentry' styles a bitter one.
 The strength of the evangelical movement's organization determined its ability to mobilize power outside the conventional authority structure.
 The struggle for religious toleration erupted and was played out during the American Revolution, as the Baptists, in alliance with Anglicans Thomas Jefferson and James Madison worked successfully to disestablish the Anglican church.

+The first known imprisonment of Baptists in Virginia occurred in Spotsylvania County on Jun 4, 1768, when the sheriff arrested John Waller, Lewis Craig, James Read, James Chiles, and William Mash, all of whom were Separatists.
+The prosecutor insisted to the magistrate that "these men are great disturbers of the peace; they cannot meet a man upon the road, but they must ram a text of scripture down his throat."
+One of the last Baptist ministers to be jailed was Elijah Baker in 1778, who spent 56 days awaiting trial in Accomack County, Virginia.
+After the Revolutionary War, the Anglicans lost much of their influence, but some level of persecution of the Baptists continued up until the system was fully disestablished by the Virginia Statute for Religious Freedom in 1786.